AnthonyPAlicea/anthonyalicea/sloptris/SPEC.md

 - A ticket appears: a tetromino shape rendered in the ticket panel, plus one line of ticket copy (11.3).
 The ticket shape is shown in one fixed orientation.
 - The workbench is a 4x4 grid, empty.
 - The player can:
   - **Build:** toggle workbench cells with click, tap, or arrow keys plus `Space`/`Enter`.
 When the set of filled cells matches the ticket shape (any rotation, any position within the 4x4; see 5.1), the piece is accepted automatically and spawns in the well.
-No confirm key is needed. `B` is a no-op that flashes the workbench border, kept only so the on-screen hint matches a real key.
+No confirm key is needed.
   - **Generate:** press `G` or tap the button.
 The workbench clears, the chat pane types a line from 11.4a, and the correct ticket shape spawns in the well immediately, marked as slop.
 The mutation roll and target are decided now (6.1, 6.2).
 - Filled workbench cells that do not yet match the shape stay filled.
 The player can clear the workbench with `Esc`, `C`, or the `[clear]` button.
 - If the player fills 4 cells that do not match the ticket, the workbench border flashes once and nothing else happens.
 They fix it.